What is agnatic ancestry?

 is associated with the Chadic language family.

-It is also found in Europe, etc.
+It is still found in Europe, though rarish compared with other R1b strains.

 - G550: b.
 15k BC, 550-gt grandfather of King James